electrickite/luks-tpm2/README.md

                Default: 2
     -L STRING  List of PCR banks used to seal LUKS key
                Default: sha1:0,2,4,7
+    -l STRING  List of PCR banks used to unseal LUKS key
+               Default: <value of -L>
     -T STRING  TCTI module used to communicate with the TPM
                Default: device:/dev/tpmrm0